Amazon's server-to-server header bidding wrapper solution.

 Beacons / Pixels

 A 1x1 pixel tag typically used by an advertiser or a third party ad server to track a unique user's activity over time.
-If someone was exposed to an ad on day one of the month, did not click on it but went to that company's website on day 30 and did a desired activity (bought shoes, etc.) the beacon would attribute that activity to the original ad impression (the action itself is called a view through).
+If someone was exposed to an ad on day one of the month, did not click on it but went to that company's website on day 30 and did a desired activity (bought shoes, and so on) the beacon would attribute that activity to the original ad impression (the action itself is called a view through).

 Publisher does not communicate any required information for targeting and monetization of a website / app at the time of ad serving over the ad request / set up.